Intellij IDE Extension Tutorial

 Choose “Move” in the menu on the left.
 Enter a name for your project - for example “MyFirstMoveProject”.

 A path to Aptos CLI should be inserted already.
-If it’s not, open the Terminal/Console and run
+If it’s not, open the Terminal/Console and run which aptos

 , then navigate to that directory in PyCharm’s Aptos CLI field.